ThomasRabn/ece-web-labs/README.md

 ## Introduction

-This repository's purpose is to store every Web Technologies' Lab of the semester.
-Each Lab is stored in a specific folder labelled by number and name.
-Their README.md file should be at the root of their folder.
+This repository's purpose is to store our Web Technologies' Lab.
+The latest version of our lab is divided between the 'front-end' and the 'back-end' folders.
+Their may be a 'old' folder, containing a preivous lab that we wanted to keep for some reason.

 ## Contact